Mahamed-Belkheir/qufl/README.md

 ### changeSecret

-changes the JWT secret and empties the token store
+Changes the JWT secret and empties the token store

 ```js
 qufl.changeSecret(newSecret);